PastorGL/OneRing/CONFIGURE.md

 Input paths are handled by Adapters.
 For filesystem-based ones, paths can contain any valid glob expressions (with `?`, `*` wildcards, and `{}` lists).
 These glob tokens with curly braces that don't match Variables will be expanded to lists as expected, and may be nested, too.

-Same true for `ds.output.path.` keys, that must be specified for all DataStreams listed under the `task.tee.output` key.
+Same true for `ds.output.path.` keys, that must be specified for all DataStreams listed under the `task.output` key.
 But you may cheat here.
 There are all-input and all-output default keys:
 ```properties
 ds.output.path={PATH_OUTPUT}/{DAILY_PREFIX}
 ```